SK-CERT/ansible-role-elasticsearch-reindex/README.md

     source:
         host: <str, hostname>
         indices: <list of index names>
+        index_regex_pattern: <str, regex for strings to be matched from the source index list>
     destination:
         host: <str, hostname>
         indices: <list of index names for renaming purposes>